 - Facilitate projects and activities that will reduce traffic, fuel consumption, and air pollution near schools.

-Demand for the SRTS program remains solid, as evidenced by the number of funding applications states have received and the dollar amount requested by those applicants.
-Through June 30, 2009, states have received 7,328 program applications with 39 percent of those being selected for funding.
-Collectively, states continue to supply approximately 28 percent of $1.3 billion in funds requested for local and statewide SRTS activities.
+Demand for the SRTS program remained solid, as evidenced by the number of funding applications states have received and the dollar amount requested by those applicants.
+During this reporting period, all states and the District of Columbia announced funding for local or statewide SRTS activities and the schools benefiting from the funding increased from approximately 5,462 schools to 7,662.
+Through July 1, 2010, states had received 9,019 program applications with 43 percentof those being selected for funding.
+Collectively, states continued to supply approximately 37 percent of the $1.5 billion in requested funds for local and statewide SRTS activities.

 The work of the National Center encompasses five core functions:

-- This represents the National Center's commitment to create capacity for the federal Safe Routes to School program.
-This is accomplished through its Web sites, online resource guide, tip sheets, listserv, and other means of communicating current information, research findings and best practices for audiences ranging from the general public to the SRTS State Coordinators.
+- This represents the National Center’s commitment to create capacity for the federal Safe Routes to School program.
+This is accomplished through its websites, online resource guide, tip sheets, listserv, and other means of communicating current information, research findings and best practices for audiences ranging from the general public to State SRTS Coordinators.

-- The training function works hand in hand with technical assistance.
+- The training function works concurrently with technical assistance.
 The National Center has developed courses and an instructor training to address the various educational needs of the states and communities.
 The National Center has dedicated funds to provide two free trainings per state over a five year period as well as increasing access to training opportunities by expanding web-based options.

-- This encompasses the National Center's work to build demand for SRTS and includes marketing targeted toward parents, students, schools, communities and state governments.
+- The National Center is dedicated to building demand for SRTS programs.
+Promotional work includes marketing designed to reach parents, students, schools, communities and state governments.
 At the heart of the marketing activities is support for International Walk to School Day.
-The National Center serves as national coordinator for U.S. events, and hosts the Web site for the international movement.
+The National Center serves as the national coordinator for U.S. events, and hosts the website for the international movement.

-- The National Center reports on the numbers of schools funded and amounts of funding awarded by state SRTS programs.
+- The National Center reports on the number of schools funded and amounts of funding awarded by each state to SRTS programs.
 New this year, it also maintains a database of project descriptions.

 - The National Center supports local programs in collecting student travel and parent perception data.
-Housing this data in aggregate form informs three National Center evaluation projects.
+The National Center maintains this data in aggregate and has used it in three major evaluation projects.

 About the National Center for Safe Routes to School